lorin/cook-lectures-notes/transcripts/6-stark-vincennes-rpd-and-npm.md

 they they try to steer their ship a little bit in the direction of doing some decision research.

-Yeah, there are two kinds of things that seem to come out of this, which are the two topics that we are interested [00:36:00] in.
-One is RPD and the other is indium.
+Yeah, there are two kinds of things that seem to come out of this, which are the two topics that we are interested in.
+One is RPD and the other [00:36:00] is indium.
 RPD is, was developed by your client.
 And really given its substance by Gary Klein and RPD stands for recognition,

 primed, decision making

 and

 RPD is a really big departure from the way in which decision making has been studied.
 Go back and look at that history.
 People have tried to figure out how folks make decisions for a very long time.
-But the modern study of decision-making is heavily influenced by a guy named DeGroote and DeGroote was a chess player and he studied just games[00:37:00]
+But the modern study of decision-making is heavily influenced by a guy named DeGroote and DeGroote was a chess player and he studied just games

-and the grits, chess games studies were pretty interesting because.
+and the grits, chess [00:37:00] games studies were pretty interesting because.
 He found some features of experts that were different from the features of novices.
 What he did is he watched what people were doing and tried to figure out what the reasons for doing them more.
 But he ended up spawning some research that had some quite interesting results later on a guy named Simon.

 Remember Simon Nobel prize winner, and chase together did some experiments and they found some interesting things.
 If you show an expert, a chess board

 with some chess pieces on it,

 and then ask him from memory to reconstruct the chess board, he can do that pretty well.
 Experts are actually quite good at remembering patterns that they see in chess games and.
-Being able to copy those [00:38:00] patterns down later, you can show them the chess board, even for a very short period of time, just a few seconds.
+Being able to copy those patterns down later, you can show them the chess board, [00:38:00] even for a very short period of time, just a few seconds.

 And they're able to remember, and then place the pieces on a chess board in the same way.
 What's it about?
 This is not that they have such good memories, but that their good memories are somehow conditioned on actually what can really happen.
 So if you have just positions that you get.
 In a game in a real game, a city setting that could actually happen.